rainofmine/Repulsion_Loss/README.md

 $image_path/img_2.jpg . . . . .
 ```

 Images with more than one bounding box should use one row per box.
 Labels that we often use are 'person' or 'ignore'.
-When an image does not contain any bounding box, we use ' ' separated with '.'.
+When an image does not contain any bounding box, set them '.'.

 ### Label encoding file
-A TXT file is needed to map label to ID.
+A TXT file (classes.txt) is needed to map label to ID.
 Each line means one label name and its ID.
 One example is as follows:

 ```
 person 0